How do I register and pay for Workforce Education Courses?

 Services for students with disabilities or special educational needs are available through the Student Services Office.
 If you are a student with a disability and need special accommodations, contact the Special Services Director at 817-598-6350.
 Requests need to be on file before the class begins.

-Will I have access to the Weatherford College Library while enrolled in continuing education classes?
+Will I have access to the Weatherford College Library while enrolled in Workforce education classes?

-Continuing Education students may access all Weatherford College Library services with their student ID.
+Workforce Education students may access all Weatherford College Library services with their ID.

 How do I know if classes are cancelled because of inclement weather?